KORLA2/24-7-Entertainment/README.md

 # 24/7 Entertainment
- 24/7 Entertainment is a API basd web app where users can signIn and watch trailers, IMDB rating of any movies/tv series /trending using React.js Material-UI, Auth0 Authentication , and  created CI/CD pipeline using  Github Actions which automatically trigerres change in code and dockerizes the app and push to
+ 24/7 Entertainment is a API basd web app where users can signIn and watch trailers, IMDB rating of any movies/tv series /trending using React.js Material-UI, Auth0 Authentication , and  created CI/CD pipeline using  Github Actions which automatically triggeres change in code and dockerizes the app and push to
 AWS ECR.

 # Getting Started with Create React App